Samaria City, Israel, 868 BC

 Cosbi tipped her head to him, and Ulam beamed.
 “Thanks, Uncle Biah.”
 His eyes darted around the crowd.
 “See you soon.”
 He led Cosbi through the mourners.

-Obadiah sat on the goatskin, and Liam’s baby resumed clambering over him.
-“Someone needs to teach that young man that caution is not cowardice.”
+Obadiah sat on the goatskin, and Liev’s baby resumed clambering over him.
+“Someone needs to teach our young friend the difference between caution and cowardice.”

 Gera watched Ulam thread his way to two young couples in the outer courteyard.
 “He’s a good boy.
 Works with his father and uncles in their pomegranate and apple orchards.”